wbohanw/COMP370FinalProj/data/open_coding/Topics_Chosen.md

 1. Plot / Story

-Posts talking about the movie’s storyline, events, twists, pacing, ending, narrative logic, or how well the plot is written.
+Posts about the movie’s storyline, events, twists, pacing, ending, narrative logic, or how well the plot is written.

-2. Acting / Characters
+1. Acting / Characters

-Posts focusing on performances, cast, chemistry, character development, casting choices, or how characters are written or portrayed.
+Posts about performances, cast, chemistry, character development, casting choices, or how characters are written or portrayed.

 3. Box Office / Financial Performance

-Posts discussing money: earnings, budget, opening weekend, projections, flop/hit status, ticket sales, or revenue comparisons.
+Posts about money: earnings, budget, opening weekend, projections, flop/hit status, ticket sales, or revenue comparisons.

 4. Marketing / Promotion